 dovecot is an open source IMAP and POP3 server for Linux based systems.

 Unless POP3 and/or IMAP servers are to be provided by this system, it is recommended that the service be deleted to reduce the potential attack surface.

-Run the following commands to verify no start conditions listed for dovecot:
+Run the following command to verify dovecot is not enabled: